September 2022 - There Once was Parking II

 As neighborhoods become more gentrified and we see the rise of “affordable luxury living,” the loss of free parking, and the ever-growing unattainable cookie-cutter lifestyle, we naturally seek a mosaic that gives a voice to inclusion, and a place of gather.
-There Once Was Parking turns the gallery setting into a creative space to explore art, music, and food through a multitude of events and thoughtful conversation.
+There Once Was Parking offers creative space to explore art, music, and food through a multitude of events and thoughtful conversation.
 Questions?
 You won't be afraid to ask.

 When funding is complete, artist Jodie Baehre will travel to wounded cities to research, document, and paint the demise (and revival) of some of America's metropolitan areas including Buffalo, Detroit, and Flint.

 Baehre, an architectural painter living in Dorchester, Massachusetts, grew up in Buffalo, New York.
 Once considered a booming steel and grain manufacturing force in the 1900's, Buffalo was wounded irreparably by the de-industrialization of America after WWII.
 The city never seemed to turn itself around... until now.
 With a new focus on the economy and architectural preservation, the psychology of the "Queen City" is changing for the better.
 Baehre's research and documentation of this pivotal point in Buffalo's development, as well as other "dead" cities, unfolds in her new body of paintings called "America's Lost and Found Urban Landscapes."
 She captures the portraits of iconic U.S. cities at a moment in time when their vary existence is hanging in the balance.